Copywriting squeeze pages

 If your goal is to increase sales, you might consider in your plan to focus on having a user friendly site with clear calls to action to increase conversion rate.
 Conversion rates indicate the amount of people who visit your site who then follow your call to action which include making a purchase on your site, subscribing to your enewsletter or contacting your business.
-Find out more about calls to action here.

 Other goals include becoming an authoritative resource in your industry or on your area of expertise, improving interaction with your customers and nurturing new leads to eventually convert them into new customers or sales.
 To achieve these goals you'll want to establish trust on your website with the content you provide and way you present your knowledge.
 You’ll particularly want to give your customers a reason to come back to your site.

 ‘On average, consumers visited at least three online stores before making their purchase and 81 percent of shoppers conduct online research before making a purchase.'